ncatlab/nlab-content/pages/8/3/9/2/2938/content.md

 The HKR map is a map of dg vector spaces, but not a map of [[dg-algebra]]s nor a map of [[dg-Lie algebra]]s.
 However, the [[Kontsevich formality|formality theorem]] of [[Maxim Kontsevich]] states that nevertheless the HKR map can be extended to an $L_\infty$ quasi-isomorphism.
 See [this MO post](http://mathoverflow.net/questions/32889/a-few-questions-about-kontsevich-formality) for details.

 The HKR map is only an isomorphism of vector spaces, not an isomorphism of algebras.
 In order to make it an isomorphism of algebras, one must add a "correction" by the square root of the $\hat{A}$ class.
-This is analogous to the [[Duflo isomorphism]].
+In the case of the quantization of linear Poisson structures (when the quantization becomes a universal enveloping algebra of a Lie algebra) this refines the [[Duflo isomorphism]].
 See Kontsevich and Caldararu.

 ### For non-commutative algebras